Skip to main content

 Migrate data with Rclone

-Rclone is a versatile tool for managing files across cloud storage providers.
-It supports complex sync operations and works with a wide variety of storage backends.
+If s5cmd doesn’t fit your workflow, or you need to sync across multiple cloud providers, use Rclone instead.
+Rclone manages files across cloud storage providers.
+It supports complex sync operations and works with many storage backends.

 Do not use Rclone with Local StorageRclone has known kernel panic issues when reading from and writing to Local Storage volumes.
-When moving data between Local Storage and AI Object Storage, use s5cmd, s3cmd, or aws s3 cp instead.Rclone is safe to use with AI Object Storage and other systems, including Distributed File Storage, other Object Storage buckets, or external systems.
+To move data between Local Storage and AI Object Storage, use s5cmd, s3cmd, or aws s3 cp instead.Rclone is safe to use with AI Object Storage and other systems, including Distributed File Storage, other Object Storage buckets, and external systems.

 Install Rclone